-14.2 The Buyer will make available all assistance, information, personnel and items required by the Seller, in its opinion, to facilitate the carrying out of the Commissioning at the times and places agreed by the Seller.
-Failure by the Buyer to comply with this clause 15.2 will, at the option of the Seller, effect an immediate and complete release of the Seller’s obligations to carry out the Commissioning or any part of it at the agreed times and places, or at all.
+14.2 The Buyer will make available the environment as specified by the Seller, including location and quality of electricity and gas supply, as appropriate, and all assistance, access, information, personnel and items required by the Seller, in its opinion, to facilitate the carrying out of the Commissioning at the times and places agreed by the Seller.
+Failure by the Buyer to comply with this clause 14.2 will, at the option of the Seller:

 14.4 If no amount is specified in the Quote Schedule or elsewhere in the Contract as to a Commissioning Cost, no amount in addition to the Price will be payable by the Buyer for the carrying out of the Commissioning.

 14.5 The Buyer indemnifies and will keep indemnified the Seller against all loss or damage to property and/or injury or death to persons occurring in connection with the carrying out of the Commissioning of the Goods.